 It’s time we put the spotlight on some amazing people who have played a big part in helping us get this far in our journey.

-Distribution of our papers is the lifeblood of our business because let’s face it if the Flyer doesn’t make it into your hands, we don’t have a business.
+Distribution of our papers is the lifeblood of our business because let’s face it if the Flyer doesn’t make it into your hands, we don’t have a company.
 Randy Shirinian is the backbone of our entire distribution, and he’s been with us since day one.
-Without fail, he fills an entire truck bed full with bundles of the paper every 2 weeks and makes the rounds out to Prather, Oakhurst, Reedley, Parlier, Fowler, Kingsburg, Selma, Sanger, Clovis, and a big chunk of Fresno… all the while without ever needing a map, because he knows these roads like the back of his hand.
-What we understand about the readership in the outer cities is largely due to Randy’s hard work.
+Without fail, he fills an entire truck bed full with bundles of the paper every two weeks and makes the rounds out to Prather, Oakhurst, Reedley, Parlier, Fowler, Kingsburg, Selma, Sanger, Clovis, and a big chunk of Fresno… all the while without ever needing a map, because he knows these roads like the back of his hand.
+What we understand about the readership in the outer cities is primarily due to Randy’s hard work.

 Learning the ropes of owning a business would have been even more difficult if it wasn’t for the help of our Senior Account Exec, Aaron Bianchi.
-He jumped on board with the sole intent of helping us build and lead our sales force, but when we really needed the extra help he never hesitated to share his expertise.
+He jumped on board with the sole intent of helping us build and lead our sales force, but when we needed the extra help, he never hesitated to share his expertise.
 See, Aaron’s a successful businessman himself having built and sold his own company.
 A veteran, an entrepreneur, a friend, Aaron has helped see us through some of the ‘downs’ in the ups and downs of this business.

-When we decided we were going to dive head first into printing original editorials, Marc Chenault lent his writing and knowledge of music to help us take that next step.
+When we decided we were going to dive head first into including original editorials, Marc Chenault lent his writing and knowledge of music to help us take that next step.
 His experience brought us the history and diverse music communities existing in our area.
-After a year writing non-stop with us, he had to slow down and let go of writing due to health issues.
+After a year of writing non-stop with us, he had to slow down and let go of writing due to health issues.
 Marc helped to shape the foundation of the Flyer’s identity, and we’ll always be thankful for that.

-Some other notable mentions would go to our contributing writers: Anglia Walpool who has been covering a variety of entertainment topics ranging from music to stand-up comedy over the last year, Saeed Alkurdi who single-handedly mans ‘A Foodie’s Review’ with unique pizazz, Don Priest who not only covers live music but also throws down on some larger, heftier articles and Pete Salazar who works tirelessly at not only promoting his own events and personal business, but also works to uplift others in the community by connecting them to the Flyer in order to share with you as much of the original and unique things going on here.
+Some other notable mentions would go to our contributing writers: Anglia Walpool who has been covering a variety of entertainment topics ranging from music to stand-up comedy over the last year, Saeed Alkurdi who single-handedly mans ‘A Foodie’s Review’ with unique pizazz, Don Priest who not only covers live music but also throws down on some more significant, heftier articles and Pete Salazar who works tirelessly at not only promoting his own events and personal business, but also works to uplift others in the community by connecting them to the Flyer in order to share with you as much of the original and unique things going on here.

 The Fresno Flyer may be the brainchild of Kalian and myself, but it’s also a community of hardworking individuals who believe in the idea of local talent and local ingenuity.
 We always say that without our readers, we wouldn’t be here, and that is very true, but without the work of everyone behind this paper we couldn’t BE the Flyer.

-We still have a long way to go and the work is far from over or being easy.
+We still have a long way to go, and the work is far from over or being easy.
 In fact, I’m sure it’ll never be easy.
 But we’re here for the long haul, so long as the readers keep emptying our stands like you do.

-Print is an artform for us here and still one of the best damn ways to connect with your local community.
+Print is an art form for us here and still one of the best damn ways to connect with your local community.
 As dailies continue to drop their coverage of the arts, we’ll pick up the slack.
 When small, local businesses need to catch a break in finding someone who will treat them like more than just a number, we’ll lend a hand any way we can because we know what it’s like to be in your shoes.
 This isn’t just a business, it’s our lives, this Valley, pouring out onto these pages and all we want to do is share it with you.

 The conversation here is always open, we take calls and emails from readers with a buffet of ideas.
 We talk to each person and read all the suggestions, sometimes it’s a great fit, and other times, not quite a match.
 But this is your paper, too.
 Working with you is what helps us grow.
 We got the Flyer off the ground, and now these early 30-somethings would love to hear from you on where they should take it next.